wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-spreadsheet-connector/google-spreadsheet-connector-example.md

 # Google Spreadsheet Connector Example

 The Google Sheets API lets users to read and modify any aspect of a spreadsheet.
 The WSO2 Google Spreadsheet Connector allows you to access the Google Spreadsheet [API Version v4](https://developers.google.com/sheets/api/guides/concepts) through WSO2 EI.
 It allows users to read/write any aspect of the spreadsheet via the spreadsheets collection.

-It has been provided the ability to do Spreadsheet operations and Spreadsheet Data operations.
+It has the ability to do spreadsheet operations and spreadsheet data operations.

 ## What you'll build

-This example explains how to use Google Spreadsheet Connector to create a Google spreadsheet, write data to it and get them read.
+This example explains how to use Google Spreadsheet Connector to create a Google spreadsheet, write data to it, and read it.
 Further, it explains how the data in the spreadsheet can be edited.

 It will have three HTTP API resources, which are `insert`, `read` and `edit`.